ntno/mkdocs-terminal/tests/examples/pymdownx-pygments/docs/sample-languages/python.md

 # Python

-Python language highlighting with the `pymdownx` highlight and superfences extensions and the default `pygments` style set:
+Python language highlighting with the `pymdownx` extension and the default `pygments` style set:

 ```python
 # calculate factorial of n